paulcpederson/blog/source/work/donut-js/index.md

 The color palette is built off white on a very strong electric blue.
 There are a handful of grays, and then all the supplemental colors are generated from the sprinkles.

-I wanted to embrace the pastels that are often used for sprinkles, because you don't often see tech industry branding use pastels, so it's different and fun.
+I wanted to embrace the pastels that are often used for sprinkles, because you don't usually see tech industry branding use pastels, so it's different and fun.

 ![Mikado type specimen](handgloves.svg)
 <p class="caption">If that doesn't look chunky and fun I don't know what does.</p>